 In 1966, at age seventy-seven, Nao Murayama became an American citizen.

 The gang at Hall Place, circa 1928: In front, “Heavy” Robinson, Tommy Quinn, Billy Freeman, Johnny Ballinger, Clayton Snyder, Freddy Brault, Larry Duvall, Ken Murayama, Toddy Lyddane, and Buck Eby; in back, Eugene T. Lyddane and Louis Freeman.

 Ken Murayama grew up in Glover Park, and attended Western High School.
 After graduating from George Washington University in 1933 he went to Japan, hoping to find employment as an American correspondent for the Japanese press.
 The 1938 announcement of his marriage, in Japan, to Nao Yamamoto, described his bride as having been “educated in the Seattle schools”, i.e., also Japanese-American (Washington Post, January 23, 1938).
-By this time he was a war correspondent for Domei News Agency, covering the Japanese invasion of China.
+By this time he was a war correspondent for Domei, the official Japanese news agency, covering the Japanese invasion of China.
 Seven years later people in Washington again read of Ken Murayama, a “Japanese newsman recently captured in the Philippines” (Washington Post, July 29, 1945).